Anastas Byku

 Anastas Byku was a 19th-century Albanian publisher and journalist.
 His publication of the Pelasgos newspaper in 1861 in both Albanian and Greek languages is considered to be one of the first publications of a periodical in Albanian.
-His endeavor was short-lived but he tried again in 1878 with another newspaper, Promytheus o Pelasgos, this time exclusively in the Greek language.
-Byku held that the Greeks and the Albanians were descendants of the Pelasgians and the Illyrians, and were one single people, although they were of different religious faiths; still according to him the Albanians should be inseparable from the Greek nation: this idea would eventually estrange him from the activists of the Albanian National Awakening.
+His endeavor was short-lived as the Greek authorities closed it down and persecuted him.
+He tried again in 1878 with another newspaper, Promytheus o Pelasgos, this time exclusively in the Greek language.
+His two newspapers are regarded as the first affirmation of the existence of an Albanian nation in the international public scene.
+Byku expressed contradictory ideas, as he called for both Christian Orthodox unity and Albanian unity regardless of religion.
+Byku held that the Greeks and the Albanians were descendants of the Pelasgians and the Illyrians, and were one single people, although they were of different religious faiths; still according to him both nations should be inseparable: this idea would eventually estrange him from the activists of the Albanian National Awakening.